Radiotechniman/Anorak/README.md

 To run Anorak from source you will need Python 2.7+.
 Hasn't been tested with Python 3.

 ## Bugs
+Only tested on OS X and Safari.
+When a release uses 10bit or 8bit in the name it causes quality checking to fail.
 If you find a bug please report it or it'll never get fixed.
 Verify that it hasn't already been submitted and then log a new bug.
 Be sure to provide as much information as possible.

 [anidb]: https://github.com/mineo/pyanihttp